 - From the Leh taxi stand, Shanti Stupa is approximately 15 minutes of walking but it will be all worth it.

 - Shanti Stupa also has a temple in the lower part of the monument.
 If you feel out of breath after a 15 min walk, you can rest in the lower section and enjoy drinking warm water.

-- The entire place gets a positive aura from the incantation of the mantras by monks.
+- The entire place gets a positive aura from the incantation of the mantras by the monks.

-- You can enjoy a wonderful view of the entire valley and the villages around.
+- You can enjoy a wonderful view of the entire valley and the villages around it.